-Course reserves is an academic library’s special collection of materials placed on reserve by instructors, in order to make required course reading available to a large number of students and to ensure that students have equal access to required readings.
+Course reserves are an academic library’s collection of materials placed on reserve by instructors in order to make required course reading available to a large number of students, and to ensure that students have equal access to required readings.
 All materials placed on course reserve are solely for the non-commercial, educational use of students at NECC.

 Circulation of Course Reserves

-Reserve materials, available at the library circulation desk, circulate for short periods: two hours, six hours, 24 hours, , or seven days.
+Reserve materials circulate for short periods: two hours, six hours, 24 hours, two days, or seven days.
 The loan period is determined by the instructor.
-To check out a reserve item, students need a current, valid NECC library card.

 Course Reserves Items

 Course reserves may include books, journal articles, U.S. government documents, syllabi, lecture notes, exam samples, paper samples, videotapes, audio tapes, CDs, or other items not previously considered as part of the Libraries’ collection.
 Items may be from the NECC collection or from an instructor’s personal collection.
 Instructors may place on reserve up to five copies of an item.

 The NECC Libraries acknowledges and encourages the appropriate use (i.e., reproduction, distribution, performance and display) of copyrighted works and materials for teaching, scholarship and research purposes consistent with federal copyright law and the standards for fair use.